Certified Nursing Assistant (CNA) Training Program

 If you have questions about becoming a CNA in Maine, please contact the Maine CNA Registry at 800-791-4080 or visit their website.
 Note: the CNA Registry does not have information about MMC’s program.

-You can begin collecting the materials now to submit at the Information Session:
+You can begin collecting the materials now to submit to the Program (see below).
+You can submit by:

 - Completed application (pages 1-6)